EthanWintill/Leasly/README.md

 ## Frontend

+### Understanding File-Structure
+- The directories `frontend/android` and `frontend/ios` are prebuilt to support React Native.
+- The main directory we care about is `frontend/app`, which holds the common code.
+- Within the `app` folder, there are `components` and `pages`.
+Pages are made up of components, and are rendered by our navigator.

+### Downloading Dependencies
 From the `frontend` folder, run:
 ```
 npm install
 ```

+### Starting Project
-Once the dependencies are downloaded, you can start the frontend with:
+You can start the frontend with:
 ```
 npm run web
 ```

 ## Backend

+### Downloading Dependencies
 From the `backend` folder, run:
 ```
 pip install -r requirements.txt
 ```

+### Starting Project
-Once the dependencies are downloaded, you can start the backend with:
+You can start the backend with:
 ```
 python routes.py
 ```